codingMustache/codingMustache/README.md

 ## Joke of the Day

-A man walked in to a bar with some asphalt on his arm.
-He said “Two beers please, one for me and one for the road.”
+Geology rocks, but Geography is where it's at!

 ## Daily Trivia

-What does the computer software acronym JVM stand for?
+What does the &quot;MP&quot; stand for in MP3?
- 1. Java Vendor Machine
+ 1. Music Player
- 2. Java Visual Machine
+ 2. Multi Pass
- 3. Just Virtual Machine
+ 3. Micro Point
- 4. Java Virtual Machine
+ 4. Moving Picture

 <details>
   <summary>Answer</summary>
-  Java Virtual Machine
+  Moving Picture
 </details>

 ## Home Server Up-Time

-Its been **6 days** since this server shutdown
+Its been **** since this server shutdown